awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-amplifyuibuilder-form-formdatatypeconfig.md

 # AWS::AmplifyUIBuilder::Form FormDataTypeConfig<a name="aws-properties-amplifyuibuilder-form-formdatatypeconfig"></a>

-Describes the data type configuration for the data source associated with a form\.
+The `FormDataTypeConfig` property specifies the data type configuration for the data source associated with a form\.

 ## Syntax<a name="aws-properties-amplifyuibuilder-form-formdatatypeconfig-syntax"></a>